 - To provide single window service to establish social enterprises in Wayanad

 - To provide rehabilitation center for socially challenged

 The beginning of this project is a huge milestone for the TGG Foundation and once we start work on it we’ll be sure to update here with more details about our progress.

-RURAL INFRASTRUCTURE PROJECT FOR LIVELIHOOD & SKILL, WAYANAD
+RURAL INFRASTRUCTURE PROJECT FOR LIVELIHOOD, SKILL & EMPOWERMENT, WAYANAD

 - Stage 2 Land development (in progress)

 - Stage 4 Packing & Distribution, Stitching & Screen Printing